tomswartz07/AdventOfCodeLeaderboard/README.md

   - Session goes in the `SESSION_ID` variable
   - Leaderboard ID goes in the `LEADERBOARD_ID` variable.
     - The ID is the last part of the leaderboard url (http://adventofcode.com/2017/leaderboard/private/view/LEADERBOARD_ID)
 4. Run that shit.
 Schedule a cron job or something.
 I don't know.
 You're doing Advent of Code, figure it out.
+[Just make sure that you don't hit the servers too often.](https://www.reddit.com/r/adventofcode/comments/7gy2y3/remember_please_limit_automated_http_requests/)

 ## Recommended Settings
 When creating the custom webhook for the Slack channel, there are a few options to customize.